christiaanderidder/esphome-create-wind-calm/README.md

 3. Read side of the daughter board, the removed WBR3 and ESP-12F
 4. Wiring from the daughter board to the ESP-12F

-As you can see, my first time soldering did not go down so well, as I destroyed the pads on the daughter boards and had to use wires instead, but this is not neccesary if the WBR3 is removed a bit more carefully.
+As you can see, my first time soldering did not go down so well.
+I destroyed the pads on the daughter boards and had to use wires instead.
+This is not neccesary if the WBR3 is removed a bit more carefully.

 When placing the ESP-12F the following connections need to be made:
 | ESP-12F  | Daughter Board | Notes |